meshr-net/meshr_win32/readme.txt

                  TOR proxy servers for anonymous Internet access.
               3. DualServer - it is DHCP and DNS server in one.
-It provides IP address, default gateway and DNS server for new user.
+It provides IP address, default gateway and DNS server for new users.
 This settings are necessary to direct new user to your welcome page with meshr software download link.
               4. olsrd - it is routing software that provides connectivity between mesh nodes even if there is no direct connection between them.
 It also advertised TOR